Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Definition/Regenerative Design/Regenerative Design Intro.md

 ## What is Regenerative Design?

-- "Regenerative design is an approach in which human and natural systems are designed to co-exist and co-evolve over time" [Arup](https://www.arup.com/insights/what-is-regenerative-design/)
+- Regenerative design is an approach in which human and natural systems are designed to co-exist and co-evolve over time [Arup](https://www.arup.com/insights/what-is-regenerative-design/)
 ### Aims

 - Carbon negative design